Do you understand the differences and the relationship between portfolio management and project management so you can manage each one accordingly?

 - Defining goals and objectives – clearly articulate what the portfolio is expected to achieve.

 - Understanding, accepting, and making tradeoffs – determine how much to invest in one thing as opposed to something else.

-- Identifying, eliminating, minimizing, and diversifying risk – select a mix of investments that will avoid undue risk, will not exceed acceptable risk tolerance levels, and will spread risks across projects and initiatives to minimize adverse
+- Identifying, eliminating, minimising, and diversifying risk – select a mix of investments that will avoid undue risk, will not exceed acceptable risk tolerance levels, and will spread risks across projects and initiatives to minimise adverse.

 - Monitoring portfolio performance – understand the progress that the portfolio is making toward the achievement of the goals and objectives.

-- Achieving a desired objective – have the confidence that the desired outcome will likely be achieved given the aggregate of investments that are made.
+- Achieving the desired objective – have the confidence that the desired outcome will likely be achieved given the aggregate of investments that are made.

 At this point, it is probably a good idea to shed a bit of light on what portfolio management is not.